eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 ### Arches

 Arches is an open-source geoweb semantic-based information purpose-built platform for cultural heritage management created by the GCI and the WMF.
-It is a graph database where nodes composes the table-like fields (called 'resource models' in Arches, or 'graphs') and have semamtic relation relationships, using the CIDOC-CRM by default.
-Arches key features are its PostGRES database, one of the top five database management system (DBMS) with an increasing popularity[^3], among the open source software (OSS), it is the closest to the Oracle the world most popular DBMS; its logics based on Python, the world-wide most used programming language[^2] and JavaScript object notation (JSON-LD, GeoJSON, Postgres JSONB type) the current standard to exchange data over the web.
+It is a NoSQL graph database where nodes composes the table-like fields (called 'resource models' in Arches, or 'graphs') and have semamtic relation relationships, using the CIDOC-CRM by default.
+Arches is an IT stack where the key features are: its PostGRES database, one of the top five database management system (DBMS) with an increasing popularity[^3], among the open source software (OSS), it is the closest to the Oracle the world most popular DBMS; its logics based on Python, the world-wide most used programming language[^2] and JavaScript object notation (JSON-LD, GeoJSON, Postgres JSONB type) the current standard to exchange data over the web.
 Arches lies also on mature technologies (Django web-application framework, Apache server among other), and comes with various built-in iso-standards (CIDOC-CRM, Dublin Core, SKOS, IIIF, EDTF, WGS84/OGC[^4]) and semantic web technologies (XML, RDF, etc.).
 From the version 7.3, Arches supports internationalisation (i18) and is currently located (l10n) in 10 different languages[^5].
 From the version 7.5, Arches support the so-called Arches application, Python package aligned with Django standards that allow fine-tuning of possibly any kind of workflow.Arches open-source and cutting-edge IT stack offers many improvements possibilities.
 Among the upcoming add-ons (version 8, scheduled in Dec 2024) one can mention the Lingo Arches application allowing you to manage reference data (vocabularies, thesauries, ontologies).
 Arches-based platform is currently employed at the national level for managing the National Heritage List for England (Historic England) and by many University-based project.

 <br>
 <img src="https://raw.githubusercontent.com/eamena-project/eamena-arches-dev/main/www/arches-ea-stack.png" width="500px">